- Province: Western Cape

 Welgelegen2, Welgelegen3.

-The postcode for both areas is 7500
+The postcode for these areas is 7500

 Things to do and see in Plattekloof, Panorama and Welgelegen